 Tips on Picking a Business Structure

 - Consider talking to a financial advisor about the most suitable business structure for your company.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
+Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
 If you’re ready, get started now.

 - LPs are useful in estate planning when a parent is the general partner and offspring are limited partners.
 Heirs can receive income from a limited partnership’s business activities without requiring a taxable transfer of assets on the general partner’s death.